 The Cast of Characters

 Knowledge of coyote and roadrunner behaviors will increase your chances of recognizing them despite their distinctive disguises.
 Coyotes are members of the dog family, weigh between 15 and 30 pounds and are shades of tan or light grey.
-With bushy, black tipped tails, pointed ears and narrow pointed faces, they can easily be mistaken for a small to medium-sized dog.
-Their acute sense of hearing and vision, plus highly evolved sense of smell, enhance their ability to locate and catch their preferred meal items of frogs, insects, rabbits, snakes, fruit, fish, reptiles and occasionally a small deer.
+With bushy, black tipped tails, pointed ears and narrow, pointed faces, they can easily be mistaken for a small to medium-sized dog.
+Their acute sense of hearing and vision plus highly evolved sense of smell enhance their ability to locate and catch their preferred menu of frogs, insects, rabbits, snakes, fruit, fish, reptiles and occasionally a small deer.
 They hunt day and night, often choosing crepuscular light to surprise their prey.
 During the dry seasons they dig for water or resort to ponds, swimming pools and golf course water hazards to stay hydrated.
 Not to be outdone by the roadrunner, coyotes can run 40 mph and leap over 8-foot fences.
 They are popular in Native American folklore and unpopular with some farmers.
 As a vacation renter, listen closely as dusk approaches…you can often hear them howling and yipping to communicate with other coyotes.

 Roadrunners are terrestrial birds with limited flying skills but powerful legs and exceptional running ability.
 Members of the cuckoo family, they are about 2 feet long.
 They prefer to run but can reach roosting spots or escape predation by flapping their wings, fanning their tails and gliding.
 Rarely do they fly higher than 12 feet or farther than 25 – 30 yards.
 Roadrunners are carnivores who dine on some of my least favorite animals: rattlesnakes, scorpions, black widow spiders, crickets, cockroaches, snails and mice.
 Lacking the sharp beaks found on birds of prey, they are unable to tear their food apart so they eat the animals whole.